MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-outbound-warehouse-flow.md

  When the outbound source document is released, a warehouse pick request is created automatically.
 It contains references to the source document type and number and is not visible to the user.
 Depending on the setup, consumption from a production and assembly order also creates a pick request to pick the needed components from inventory.

 ### 7: Generate Pick Worksheet Lines
- The user who is responsible for coordinating picks, retrieves warehouse pick lines in the **\($ N\_7345 Pick Worksheet $\)** based on pick requests from warehouse shipments or internal operations with component consumption.
+ The user who is responsible for coordinating picks, retrieves warehouse pick lines in the **Pick Worksheet** based on pick requests from warehouse shipments or internal operations with component consumption.
 The user selects the lines to be picked and prepares the picks by specifying which bins to take from, which bins to place in, and how many units to handle.
 The bins may be predefined by setup of the warehouse location or operation resource.

  The user specifies picking methods for optimized warehouse handling and then uses a function to create the corresponding warehouse pick documents, which are assigned to different warehouse workers who perform warehouse picks.
-When the warehouse picks are fully assigned, the lines in the **\($ N\_7345 Pick Worksheet $\)** are deleted.
+When the warehouse picks are fully assigned, the lines in the **Pick Worksheet** are deleted.

 ### 8: Create Warehouse Pick Documents
  The warehouse worker who perform picks create a warehouse pick document, in a pull fashion, based on the released source document.
 Alternatively, the warehouse pick document is created and assigned to the warehouse worker in a push fashion.

 ### 9: Register Warehouse Pick
- On each line for items that have been picked, partially or fully, the warehouse worker fills in the **\($ T\_5767\_20 Quantity $\)** field in the **\($ N\_5779 Warehouse Pick $\)** window and then registers the warehouse pick.
+ On each line for items that have been picked, partially or fully, the warehouse worker fills in the **Quantity** field in the **Warehouse Pick** window and then registers the warehouse pick.

  Warehouse entries are created, and the warehouse pick lines are deleted, if fully handled.
 The warehouse pick document remains open until the full quantity of the related warehouse shipment is registered.
-The **\($ T\_7321\_23 Qty.
-Picked $\)** field on the warehouse shipment lines is updated accordingly.
+The **Qty.
+Picked** field on the warehouse shipment lines is updated accordingly.

 ### 10: Post Warehouse Shipment
  When all items on the warehouse shipment document are registered as picked to the specified shipment bins, the shipping worker who is responsible posts the warehouse shipment.
 Negative item ledger entries are created.
-For example, the **\($ T\_37\_60 Quantity Shipped $\)** field on the outbound source document line is updated.
+For example, the **Quantity Shipped** field on the outbound source document line is updated.

 ## See Also
  [Design Details: Warehouse Management](../ApplicationDesign/design-details-warehouse-management.md)